 - Student employees who work more than five (5) consecutive hours in a workday are provided an unpaid, duty-free meal period of at least 30 minutes.
 If an employee works more than 10 consecutive hours, a second unpaid meal period of at least 30 minutes must be taken.
 Depending on the circumstances, an employee may be able to waive the second meal period.

 - The meal period should begin prior to the end of the fifth hour of work.
 Employees are required to enter the time the meal period begins and ends on timesheets.
 Review timesheet requirements and video tutorial in the Timesheets section above.

 - The meal period cannot be combined with or added to rest breaks, and it cannot be used to cover a late arrival to work or to leave early.

 - If for any reason an employee is unable to take or does not take a meal period, a supervisor should be notified.
 If an employee is required to work during the meal period, the employee must be paid for the time worked and one additional hour at the employee’s regular pay rate, regardless of the length of the meal period.

-In California, overtime is considered after working more than eight hours in any workday or more than 40 hours in any workweek (Saturday through Friday), or seven days consecutively in a workweek.
+In California, overtime is considered when working more than eight hours in a workday, more than 40 hours in a workweek (Saturday through Friday), or seven days consecutively in a workweek.
 Such occurrences are compensated at one and one-half times his or her regular rate of pay.